sweattep/ancient_quotes/README.md

 >Won't the Egyptians stone us to death if before their very eyes we sacrifice what they consider an abomination?

+>educated in all the wisdom of the Egyptians

+>It is senseless to pay to educate a fool, since he has no heart for learning

+>Trying to educate stupid people is a waste of time

+>And those who are educated don't always lead successful lives.

+>They must be healthy, handsome, smart, wise, educated, and fit

+>Your education is your life &mdash; guard it well

+>And if you live right, education will help you to know even more

+>educate me and I shall live

 >The magicians tried with their secret arts to produce lice, but they couldn't.

 >As for those who do not believe in the Hereafter, We have certainly made their deeds appealing to them, so they wander blindly.